fgl27/smarttv-twitch/README.md

 Installation instructions:
 ==============

-Installation guide **Tizen Studio** (tested on Linux Ubuntu 16 and up, windows 10 64 bits and macOS Mojave 10.14.4)
+Installation guide **Tizen Studio for TVs with Tizen 2.3 or newer** (tested on Linux Ubuntu 16 and up, windows 10 64 bits and macOS Mojave 10.14.4)
 ==============

 ## Help and workarounds